Why care about accessibility?

 This translates to different values depending on the device, but can be generalized as at least 44 by 44 CSS pixels.
 An example is an Orbit circled Button at normal size.

 Then to make sure each target can be used separately, make sure to include enough spacing between each target.
 This is usually set as at least 8 CSS pixels, which you can see in the Orbit design tokens for button margins.

 It’s also important to keep in mind that the edges of screens aren’t so easily accessible or may be used for swipe gestures, so you want to add extra spacing for any targets near the edge.

 When you size and space your targets properly, you make your designs usable for people whose hands shake, older people, people with disabilities, people with large fingers, and more.

-And the great thing is that when you plan your designs like this on a mobile scale, scaling them up will help people with targeting on desktops.
-This ensures your design will be usable in all situations.
+And the great thing is that when you plan your designs like this on a mobile scale, scaling them up helps people with targeting on desktops.
+This ensures your design are usable in all situations.